Worldly Treat

 Step 2: Proof the yeast:

 Combine the warm milk, honey, and yeast in a bowl.
-Cover with kitchen cloth and proof for 5 mins or until bubbles form on top.
+Cover with a kitchen cloth and proof for 5 mins, or until bubbles form on the surface.

 Batter for banana yeast bread rolls in a large white bowl.